 Power Washing Vinyl Siding

-After a while, your home exterior will definitely begin looking drab and the color will start to fade off.
-You can correct this with the simple use of a pressure washer using the step by step guide described below.
+After a while, your home exterior will definitely begin looking drab and the colour will start to fade off.
+You can correct this with the simple use of a pressure washer using the step-by-step guide described below.

 Step I: Check the siding and its condition